 We release activities weekly on Mondays — some online, some offline, of varying levels of difficulty.
 Each activity features a woman in tech who pioneered innovative technology.

-This week our Code at Home activity is all about data.
+This activity is all about data.
 Did you know that about 70% of the data generated by the internet is not used?
 Data can be incredibly useful to companies, that might - for instance - use data to suggest restaurants on your favorite food delivery app.
 But datasets are really only as valuable as the diversity of the people creating them!
 In this activity, you will learn how to draw information from a dataset in order to observe possible trends using Python.
 You will learn how to do basic data manipulation by filtering, modifying, removing, and performing calculations on a given dataset.

 Part 5 of our Summer Series – you made it to the final lesson in our Summer series!
 At this point your website is looking great with the CSS you added in the last activity!
 For this part of the series, we will explore responsive design.
 In this lesson, you will learn how to make sure your website looks great on different screen sizes like laptop, tablet, and mobile devices.